MetalKnight/woss-ns3/doc/woss.rst

 Model Description
 *****************

-The source code for the Woss Integration Framework lives in the directory ``src/WOSS/``
+The source code for the WOSS NS3 Integration Framework lives in the directory ``src/woss-ns3/``

-The WOSS Integration Framework is composed of two main parts:
+The WOSS NS3 Integration Framework is composed of two main parts:

-* the wrapper classes, located in ``src/WOSS/definitions`` containing all the wrappers needed by the WOSS framework in order to be fully integrated into the host network simulator.
+* the wrapper classes, located in ``src/woss-ns3/definitions`` containing all the wrappers needed by the WOSS framework in order to be fully integrated into the host network simulator.
 These classes enable the WOSS framework to use the host's model of time, random generator, mobility, spatial coordinates etc...